Why does DreamMapper need to know my country of residence?

 What is Mask Fit?

 Mask Fit is a measurement of how well the mask contacts your face.
 When the mask is placed perfectly on your face and there are no areas of leak between the cushion and your skin, Mask Fit is 100%.
 When the mask moves away from your face, leaks result and Mask Fit decreases in value.
-A higher Mask Fit value is preferred but fit is rarely 100%.
+A higher Mask Fit value is preferred.

 What is Best Mask Fit?